GuyBaele/SpreadGL/README.md

 --locationVariable: In the GeoJSON input map, find a property that represents the location variable.
   In the 'China_map.geojson' file, each location is stored in a "name" variable (as part of the "properties").
 --output: Give a name to the output environmental data layer (.geojson).
-You should be able to get an output file of the environmental data layer, named 'Environmental_data_layer.geojson' and used in Step 3.
+You should be able to get an output file of the environmental data layer, named 'Environmental_data_layer.geojson' and used in step 3.
 ```
 regions --data Environmental_variables.csv --locationColumn location --map China_map.geojson --locationVariable name --output Environmental_data_layer.geojson
 ```